 Laws Protecting Your Privacy and Confidentiality During Rehab

-In the United States, there are several laws and regulations that protect your medical records.
+In the United States, several laws and regulations protect your medical records.
 Three of the most important when it comes to addiction treatment are:

 Health Insurance and Portability and Accountability Act of 1996 (HIPAA)